4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

 ==>
 ```

-Here, 140737353750400 is a leaked address.
+Here, `140737353750400` is a leaked address.
-Checking its memory space reveals that it's within libc, specifically:
+Checking from which memory space is it reveals that it's within libc:
 ![libc leak](/assets/images/ctf-writeups/BTS2025/libc-leak.png)
 ![leak symbol](/assets/images/ctf-writeups/BTS2025/leak-symbol.png)

-So we can see that this is a libc address pointing to the _IO_2_1_stdout_ object.
+So we can see that this libc address pointing to the `_IO_2_1_stdout_` struct.

-Now let's write that in our pwntools exploit:
+Let's write that in our pwntools exploit:
 ```py
 def leak_libc(p: process):
     send_option(p, "3")